This is article #32 out of 50 in The Startup Marketing Playbook.

 The top header is what catches the lead’s attention and ultimately determines if they are going to continue reading the email.
 Your design team creates each header from scratch to graphically depict the content offer in the email.
 It’s important that this header has text that is easy to read, and graphics that grabs attention to catch the eye immediately.

 The first paragraph of each email is the “tl;dr” (too long, didn’t read) of what the content offer is all about.
 It plainly states that the lead is invited to watch a webinar or download an ebook.

 Bulleted value props

-If the lead wants to learn more about the offer, you add details about the value they get (i.e. what they will learn) by taking the content offer.
-This is always done in bullet points so it is easy to quickly digest.
+If the lead wants to learn more about the offer, you add details regarding the value they receive (i.e. what they will learn) by taking the content offer.
+This is done in bullet points so it is easy to quickly digest.

 Call to action